Channel I/O: History

-SCSI introduced in 1981 as a low cost channel equivalent to the IBM Block Multiplexer Channel is now ubiquitous in the form of Fibre Channel and Serial Attached SCSI.
+SCSI introduced in 1981 as a low cost channel equivalent to the IBM Block Multiplexer Channel is now ubiquitous in the form of the Fibre Channel Protocol and Serial Attached SCSI.

 Modern computers may have channels in the form of bus mastering peripheral devices, such as PCI direct memory access (DMA) devices.
 The rationale for these devices is the same as for the original channel controllers, namely off-loading transfer, interrupts, and context switching from the main CPU.

 Channel controllers have been made as small as single-chip designs with multiple channels on them, used in the NeXT computers for instance.

 Description

 The reference implementation of channel I/O is that of the IBM System/360 family of mainframes and its successors, but similar implementations have been adopted by IBM on other lines, e.g., 1410 and 7010, 7030, and by other mainframe vendors, such as Control Data, Bull (General Electric/Honeywell) and Unisys.

 Computer systems that use channel I/O have special hardware components that handle all input/output operations in their entirety independently of the systems' CPU(s).
 The CPU of a system that uses channel I/O typically has only one machine instruction in its repertoire for input and output; this instruction is used to pass input/output commands to the specialized I/O hardware in the form of channel programs.
 I/O thereafter proceeds without intervention from the CPU until an event requiring notification of the operating system occurs, at which point the I/O hardware signals an interrupt to the CPU.

 A channel is an independent hardware component that coordinates all I/O to a set of controllers or devices.
 It is not merely a medium of communication, despite the name; it is a programmable device that handles all details of I/O after being given a list of I/O operations to carry out (the channel program).

 Each channel may support one or more controllers and/or devices, but each channel program may only be directed at one of those connected devices.
 A channel program contains lists of commands to the channel itself and to the controller and device to which it is directed.
 Once the operating system has prepared a complete list of channel commands, it executes a single I/O machine instruction to initiate the channel program; the channel thereafter assumes control of the I/O operations until they are completed.